 I finally got back to work on the boat after a long wait for warm weather.
 After sanding the patch I laid down another layer of S-glass.
 For the crack along the chine I decided to use Dynel as that is an area that gets a lot of play to it.
 When both of the patches cure I will add one more coat of resin with some white paint mixed to try to hide them a little.
 Probably look like hell but that's what sandpaper is made for!

 I had ordered a new center thwart from Ed's Canoes a while back.
 The cost was little and to be honest I just didn't feel like milling out my own this time.
 I only have one piece of ash left and am saving it for down the road.
 I installed that and then took out the seats.
+The original layup was for two thwarts but I decided to go with just the carry thwart.
 Now the last set of caned seats I worked on I tried like hell to get the last bits of it out with a screwdriver.
 All I managed to do was break out wood!
 Goddamn cane!
 Since the seats still had enough meat at the ends to reuse I learned from my mistake and took my belt sander to get rid of the cane and smooth out any rough spots.
 I bought two rolls of webbing from Country Brook Design, they have the best prices that I could find after quite a bit of searching, and will be using that.
 Webbing IMO is the only way to go.

 I still have three small holes to patch on the inside of the hull but that will only take an hour or so to do.
 While looking this boat over I have decided that instead of selling it I'm going to keep it.
 It is a pretty versatile hull, has decent freeboard and is long enough to carry a good load.